jakubsob/jakubsob.github.io/src/content/blog/the-easiest-way-to-update-snapshots-from-ci/index.md

 Snapshot testing gets difficult when there is more than one variant of the same result.

-The reason why snapshot testing might be discouraing is due to the fact that snapshots will most likely fail due to environment settings.
+The reason why snapshot testing might be discouraging is due to the fact that snapshots will most likely fail due to environment settings.
 If one person runs the tests on a Mac and another on a Linux machine, the snapshots of rendered images will almost certainly be different.
 Comparing these snapshots will result in a failed test even though the code is correct.

 Add CI to the mix, and you have a hot mess.